jcjucelyn/ds4300-practical-02/README.md

 With all the necessary packages installed and applications running, we can begin ingesting documents.
 To do so, open the `ingest.py` file in the project repository.
 The main purpose of this file is to evaluate different chunking strategies to analyze their impact on retrieval performance.
 Before running the script, ensure Redis, MongoDB, and ChromaDB are running:
 * Redis: Start a Redis server on port 6380
-* MongoDB: Ensure your MongoDB Atlas or local instance is configured correctly (We have pre-configured a user login and password in the file.
-If you have your own account you would like to use, feel free to replace the provided 'user' and 'pwd' variables).
+* MongoDB: Ensure your MongoDB Atlas or local instance is configured correctly (You will need to replace the "user" and "pwd" variables in lines 26 and 27 respectively, as well as adjusting the CONNECTION_STR in line 29 to match your Atlas cluster).
 * ChromaDB: No additional setup is required

 To run the script, either click the 'run' button in your IDE or type the following in the terminal: